digidigital/OCRthyPDF-Essentials/README.md

 The splitter enables you to split a PDF-file into separate files based on a separator barcode / QR-Code.
 This is very handy if you have to scan a lot of (multi-page) documents and don't want to scan each document separately.
 Just put a [separator page](https://github.com/digidigital/OCRthyPDF-Essentials/blob/main/testing/Separator.pdf) between each document and scan them at once!

-In order to avctivate the splitter set "Run splitter prior to OCR" to "yes".
+In order to avctivate the splitter set "Run splitter after OCR" to "yes".

 In the next field you have to specify a separator text.
-The splitter tries to find a QR code on each page and compares its content with this text.
+The splitter tries to find a QR code on each page and compares it's content with this text.

 The next switch selects the separator mode.
 By default, the separation page is omitted and not included in the output files.
 In Sticker Mode a QR-Code starts a new segment and the page will be added to the output.
 Each segment/document will be saved with a segment number as postfix.